Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Here is the information on the Mid Hill optical fiber project along Province 4 and 5.
 Although NTA had awarded the project on this section to UTL, there has not been any progress in the works.
 The government had also taken back the Project from UTL.
 But the stay order from Supreme Court held them back until the final verdict.
 As per the rumor, NTA might award the same project to Nepal Telecom.

-The optical fiber information highway in the Province No. 6 and 7 have been awarded to Smart Telecom.
-Smart has already started the works for the laying of optical fiber in Karnali and Far western province.
-Smart Telecom has inked a deal with China Communication Service International (CCSi) for the optical fiber works in that section.
+At first, the optical fiber information highway in the Province No. 6 and 7 was awarded to Smart Telecom.
+Smart started the works for the laying of optical fiber in Karnali and Far western province.
+But as there was sluggish progress by Smart Telecom, the Government decides to give the project to Nepal Telecom.
+Earlier Smart had inked a deal with China Communication Service International (CCSI) for the optical fiber works in that section.
+We do not Know now which supplier will get the contract to complete the works.

 They believe the information highway will help to expand broadband internet and telecom services to all parts of the country.
 The broadband internet could be in the form of wired through Fiber (FTTH) internet or wireless/mobile through 3G, 4G technology.
 The expansion of such information highway will aid in the government’s target for easy, reliable and affordable high-speed broadband across the nation.